Best no foreign transaction fee credit cards in Canada 2025

 How to get a travel card with no foreign transaction fees in Canada

 The process to get a card with no foreign transaction fee will vary a lot depending on the provider and the card type.
-For a credit card you’ll need to prove your eligibility and undergo credit checks.
-Some banks may require you to visit a branch, although it’s pretty common to be able to get your card ordered online.
+For credit cards with no foreign transaction fees, you'll need to prove your eligibility and undergo credit checks.
+Some banks may require you to visit a branch, although it's pretty common to be able to get your card ordered online.

 Specialist non-bank providers also tend to offer digital onboarding and verification steps for convenience.
 Plus, there's no credit check when you use a debit or prepaid card from a non-bank provider.